fl-yu/yulabgenomics/content/authors/cuiyi/_index.md

 user_groups:
   - Lab manager
 ---

+Having graduated with a bachelor's degree in Material Forming and Control Engineering (Teacher Training) from GuangDong Polytechnic Normal University, Cuiyi Yang now works as the lab manager in the Yu Lab.
+Prior to joining the Yu Lab, she spent nine months as a research assistant at South China University of Technology, acquiring valuable scientific research knowledge and skills.

+E-mail：cuiyi-yang@foxmail.com

 <!-- 吳恩達 is a professor of artificial intelligence at the Stanford AI Lab.
 His research interests include distributed robotics, mobile computing and programmable matter.
 He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.